molhamalnasr/puppet-pre-commit-hooks/README.md

 * **puppet-validate:** uses [`puppet parser validate`][puppet-parser] to check the syntax of Puppet manifests.

+* puppet-doc uses puppet-srings to check for documentation in manifests

 * **r10k-validate:** uses [r10k][r10k] to validate [Puppetfile][puppetfile] syntax.

 * **ruby-validate:** uses [`ruby -c`][ruby-c] to validate the syntax of ruby code.